thomas302/Solid-Of-Revolution/README.md

 ## Using The Script
 Upon running the script, a solid of revolution is generated based on the functions entered as f(x) and g(x).
 In order to do a standard revolution around the x-axis, set g(x) equal to 0 and f(x) to your desired function.

 To do a standard revolution around the y axis set f(x) to the function to be graphed, and g(x) to the maximum value of f(x) on the interval.
+This value is normally f(x2).

 ## Useful Resources